CrashPlan-Labs/crashplanCLI/docs/userguides/profile.md

 # Configure profile

-Use the [crashplan profile](../commands/profile.md) set of commands to establish the crashplan environment you're working within and your user information.
+Use the [crashplan profile](../commands/profile.md) set of commands to establish the CrashPlan environment you're working within and your user information.

 ## User token authentication